 Pour the wet ingredients into the bowl with the dry and stir until just combined.

-Divide the batter by spooning into a well greased 12-cup muffin tin…
+Divide the batter by spooning into a well greased standard 12-cup muffin tin.

-…and then slide the pan into your preheated 325 degree oven and bake for 22 to 24 minutes on the middle rack.
+Slide the pan into your preheated 325° oven and bake for 22 to 24 minutes on the middle rack.
 Like most muffins I make, I like to sprinkle the top of each muffin with a little raw (turbinado) sugar before baking.
 It will give a nice sweet and crisp top to the muffins, but it’s totally optional.